dokku/dokku/docs/networking/proxies/nginx.md

 ### Default site

 By default, Dokku will route any received request with an unknown HOST header value to the lexicographically first site in the nginx config stack.
+This means that accessing the dokku server via its IP address or a bogus domain name may return a seemingly random website.

 > Warning: some versions of Nginx may create a default site when installed.
 This site is simply a static page which says "Welcome to Nginx", and if this default site is enabled, Nginx will not route any requests with an unknown HOST header to Dokku.
 If you want Dokku to receive all requests, run the following commands:
 >